 International study is core to our curriculum.
 That includes exciting field trips – this year to China, Vietnam and Las Vegas – as well as opportunities to study abroad in Asia, North America, Australia, North Africa and Europe.
 We also offer 12-week international work placements.

-The department has an international reputation for research excellence, with particular strengths in the study of migration; climate change; histories, cultures and networks; economic geographies of globalisation and development; and geomorphology.
+The department has an international reputation for research excellence, with particular strengths in the study of migration; climate change; histories, cultures and networks; geographies of globalisation and development; and geomorphology.